 In order to relieve as many male pilots as possible, the WASP were scattered around the United States to perform many essential tasks and flying more than 80 types of aircraft.
 They towed targets in live fire exercises, ferried more than 12,650 aircraft for more than sixty million miles, and even tested rocket and jet powered aircraft, as well as drones.

-From the WASP unit of 1,074 women, 38 lost their lives in accidents while performing a service to their country.
+From the WASP unit of 1,074 women, 38 lost their lives in accidents while performing a service to their country, 11 in training and 27 during missions.
 As a final testament to the era’s absurd attitudes towards women, the families of these 38 women received a bill for the transport of the bodies of the deceased.
 The WASP casualties could not be buried with military honors, nor with an American flag upon their casket.

 Even though these women had proven themselves extremely capable, the program was shut down in 1944 amid a hail of controversy about the cost of training women pilots.
 With the conclusion of the War, the program was classified, and its records sealed.
 Having been left out of many history books and World War II remembrances, it would be 35 years before the remarkable stories of the WASP could be told.